 If you are in receipt of funding from the University you will need to contact one of the following.

-- Undergraduate students in receipt of a scholarship please contact Undergraduate Funding Team
+- Undergraduate students in receipt of a scholarship or bursary award please contact the Undergraduate Funding Team.

 - Postgraduate bursary students please email the Postgraduate Bursary Team on firstname.lastname@example.org